akl-01/scraper-ria-news-site/README.md

 # RIA_New_Scraping
-Implementation of the parser for the ria_news site
+Implementation of the parser for the RIA news [site](https://ria.ru/)